ComputeCanada/molmodsim-vmd-visualization/_episodes/02-VMD_basics.md

 ![Hemoglobin rendered as backbone with transparent surface]({{ page.root }}/fig/hemoglobin-3.png){:width="400"}

 ##### Selecting atoms
+In order to make a figure that is clear and impactful, it is useful to display different components of a system using different representations.
+Selecting groups of atoms is the key to achieving this.

 - Selecting atoms, lots of selection options are available.
 - Most often used selection keywords are `noh`, `backbone`, `protein`, `nucleic`, `resname`, `resid`, `index`
 - Selecting a residue: `residue` (starts from 0), `resid` (starts from 1)